mjczz/mjczz/README.md

 - 👋 Hi, I’m @mjczz
-- 👀 I’m interested in fitness
+- 👀 I’m interested in fitness, web3
-- 🌱 I’m currently learning English，CrossFit
+- 🌱 I’m currently learning English，CrossFit，solana, rust
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...